Off the gas - can municipalities soon turn off the gas tap at businesses?

 In addition, generous subsidies may have to be offered for switching to another heat source in order to achieve a fair balance.
 To make well-considered investment decisions in the future, it is therefore important to keep a close eye on what heat policy will be adopted in a municipality.
 This heat policy probably also offers many production companies interconnection opportunities if the waste heat released by the production process can be used to heat homes.

 We are closely monitoring developments regarding this law and the heat transition.
 Do you have questions about what changes this upcoming law will bring for you?
-Then please contact Mink Oude Breuil.
+Please contact Mink Oude Breuil.
 He will be happy to help you!

 [1] As referred to in Article 3.14, second paragraph, Environment Act.